maartene/AoC2024/Day09/NOTES.md

 - ✅ Calculate checksum based on blockdescription
 - ✅ Actually defragment
 - ✅ Checksum for the example input should be 1928
+- ✅ Lets get that first star

+## 🍅 Pomodoro 3
+- ✅ Understand the twist
+- ✅ Fixed ❌ where optimized algorithm broke existing tests
+- ⚠️ Checksum for the example input while moving files should be 2858
-- ⚠️ Lets get that first star
+- ⚠️ Lets get that second star